Arjun-M-101/youtube-lakehouse/README.md

 **QuickSight over a code-first dashboard.** Chose QuickSight specifically to demonstrate AWS-native BI and VPC-connected access to a private warehouse, versus a Streamlit/Altair dashboard (which is what the earlier local version used).
 Trade-off: QuickSight analyses aren't cleanly Terraform-managed, so the visual build step is manual and undocumented-as-code - noted explicitly rather than glossed over.

 **Terraform for everything except the QuickSight analysis/dashboard itself.** Data sources, datasets, and the VPC connection are all Terraform-managed; the analysis/visual layer is a one-time manual build, because Terraform's QuickSight analysis support is thin and account-specific (template ARNs, etc.) in a way that doesn't reproduce cleanly across accounts.

+**A guarded toggle script over SSM port-forwarding for local dbt access.** Once `publicly_accessible = false` was locked in as the permanent QuickSight-safe setting (Problem #11), dbt needed some way to reach a private workgroup from outside the VPC.
+SSM port-forwarding would let the workgroup stay private all the time - more setup, but it kills the open/close cycle entirely.
+For a portfolio project that isn't redeployed often, `scripts/run_dbt_step.sh` (open → run dbt → close, in one guarded pass) was the simpler trade: less infrastructure, at the cost of a brief public window during each dbt run.

 ## 🔒 Sensitive Info & How I Push This Safely